 Continue to find different situations for your dog: for example, take him to your local flea-market, or car boot sale; choose a different walk to give him different sights, sounds, and smells; anywhere that will offer your puppy different (positive) experiences.

-By continuing to socialize him throughout his adult life, your Cocker will become more confident (not fearful) and will be able to handle almost any situation with ease.
+By socializing a puppy throughout his adult life, it will help him to become more confident (not fearful) and will be able to handle almost any situation with ease.

 When socializing a puppy, you need to make sure he gets the opportunity to meet as many different people as possible: different nationalities, large, small, short, tall, people with beards, mustaches, glasses, wearing hats, scarves, hoods, carrying umbrellas, and walking sticks.